connectsandy82/AtliQ-Mart-Supply-Chain-Analysis/README.md

 - Your insights and thoughts are highly valued.
 Let’s explore how data analytics can revolutionize business strategies.

 ## Technologies Used
-- SQL
+- Excel
 - Power Query
 - Power BI

 ## Conclusion
-This project demonstrates an end-to-end data analytics approach to understanding and improving sales performance using SQL, Power Query, and Power BI.
+This project demonstrates an end-to-end data analytics approach to understanding and improving sales performance using Excel, Power Query, and Power BI.
 It highlights the importance of data preprocessing, analysis, and visualization in making informed business decisions.

 ## Contact
 For any questions or suggestions, feel free to reach out at [connectsandy82@gmail.com]